Wednesday 19 December 2018

 In addition, the generator V-belt kept coming off the wheel.
 So we spent the evening as usual, Pekka repairing the malfunctioning equipment and Riitta watching the local wildlife: Flightless Steamer-Ducks, Black-necked Swans, Imperial Cormorants, Chileo Wigeons etc.

-As we were getting ready to leave the next morning the autopilot compass refused to perform.
+The following morning when we were getting ready to leave, the autopilot compass refused to function.
 At this point we saw no other option but to stay at anchor until at least some of our technical problems had been solved.
 We remained in Estero Chope for two additional days during which Pekka successfully managed to reinstall the generator V-belt, revive our old American inverter, and after he had opened the autopilot compass casing and dried the compass properly, it too came back to life.
 It is quite probable that all three of them, the inverter, the compass, and the Raymarin depth sounder, were casualties of the freak wave that had crashed down on to our boat while sailing from Gambier to Chile.
 Now the only thing we still need is a functioning depth sounder and this we hope to find in Castro, Isla Chiloe.

 Friday 19 October 2018